-10 If available, company-specific cullet ratios should be used instead of the default values.
-A data provider must demonstrate that the cullet ratios are based on production statistics of the amount of recycled glass over a year period.
+14 If available, company-specific cullet ratios should be used instead of the default values.
+A data provider must demonstrate that the cullet ratios are based on production statistics of the amount of recycled glass used over a calender year period.